Jordan Phillips: Miami Dolphins

-Buffalo Bills
+Buffalo Bills (first stint)

 On October 3, 2018, Phillips was claimed off waivers by the Buffalo Bills.

 On March 4, 2019, Phillips re-signed with the Bills.

-In week 5 against the Tennessee Titans, Phillips sacked Marcus Mariota three times in the 14-7 win.
+In week 5 against the Tennessee Titans, Phillips sacked Marcus Mariota three times in the 14–7 win.
 Phillips emerged as a premier pass rusher for the Bills, racking up 9.5 sacks in the 2019 season.

 Arizona Cardinals

 On April 6, 2020, Phillips signed a three–year contract with the Arizona Cardinals.

 In Week 2 against the Washington Football Team, Phillips recorded his first sack as a Cardinal, a strip sack on Dwayne Haskins which was recovered by teammate Chandler Jones during the 30–15 win.

 In Week 6 against the Dallas Cowboys on Monday Night Football, Phillips recovered a fumble lost by running back Ezekiel Elliott and forced a fumble on Elliott on the Cowboys' next drive of the game during the 38–10 win.
-He was placed on injured reserve on November 19, 2020 with a hamstring injury.
+He was placed on injured reserve on November 19, 2020, with a hamstring injury.
 He was activated on December 12, 2020.
 He aggravated the hamstring injury in Week 14 and was placed on injured reserve on December 19, ending his season.

 On September 2, 2021, Phillips was placed on injured reserve to start the season.
 He was activated on October 16.

 On March 16, 2022, Phillips was released by the Cardinals.

 Buffalo Bills (second stint)

-On March 17, 2022, Phillips signed with the Buffalo Bills on a one year deal.
+On March 17, 2022, Phillips signed with the Bills on a one-year deal.
+Following the year, Phillips revealed he had played the last few weeks of the season with a torn rotator cuff, and would undergo offseason surgery.

+Phillips re-signed with the Bills on April 6, 2023.
+He was placed on the active/physically unable to perform list on July 25, 2023.
+Phillips was activated on August 6, 2023.
+He finished the season with 15 tackles, 2.5 sacks, and a career-high five passes defensed through 14 games and nine starts.

+New York Giants

+On April 11, 2024, Phillips signed with the New York Giants.

+Dallas Cowboys

+On August 14, 2024, the Giants traded Phillips and a seventh-round pick in the 2026 NFL draft to the Dallas Cowboys for a 2026 sixth-round pick.
+On November 5, 2024, Phillips was released by the Cowboys.

+Buffalo Bills (third stint)

+On November 6, 2024, Phillips was signed by the Buffalo Bills.
+He made seven appearances for Buffalo, recording one interception, one pass deflection, and five combined tackles.

+On August 25, 2025, Phillips re-signed with the Bills but was released the following day as part of final roster cuts.
+He was then signed to the practice squad the next day.
+On October 28, Phillips was signed to the active roster.